westonwestenborg/westenb.org/blog/content/posts/meditation.md

 tags = ["Mindfullness", "Meditation"]
 +++

+*This was a sample post I used to test when building the site*

 ## The Benefits of Meditation: Why You Should Start Today

 {{< newthought "Meditation has become an increasingly popular practice" >}} in recent years, and for good reason.
 Research has shown that meditation can have a positive impact on both the mind and body, and can be a valuable tool for managing stress and improving overall well-being.
 In this article, we'll explore some of the benefits of meditation and why you should consider adding this practice to your daily routine.